My car check engine light has been on for two days. What should I do? Will I damage my car if I continue to drive it?

-The computer system is capable of correcting some minor abnormalities, but if the light continues to come on after multiple car starts, it is telling you that you need to consult a technical manual and/or see your mechanic.
+The on-board computer can make minor corrections to help improve engine efficiency, but if the light continues to come on after you have been driving long distances and or multiple starts and stops, it is telling you that you need to consult a technical manual and/or see your mechanic.

 If the light comes on while you are driving but doesn’t come back on tomorrow, the computer system probably corrected the problem without any further intervention.

 If you are driving your car and a yellow light comes on, ask yourself these questions:

 1. Did you have any problems (such as slower than normal to start) when starting the car?

 2. Has there been any recent changes in fuel mileage/fuel efficiency?